jrabbit/pyborg-1up/CONTRIBUTING.md

 Development workflow
 ====================

-[poetry](https://poetry.eustace.io/) is used to manage dependencies and building wheels.
+[poetry](https://python-poetry.org/) is used to manage dependencies and building wheels.

 NOTE: Pyborg 2.0 will be python 3+ only!

+`dev` is the main source branch.

 Tips
 ====